 Tanya Talaga explores racism in Thunder Bay and her own Indigenous roots in Spirit To Soar

-The documentary — a follow to the 2017 book Seven Fallen Feathers — now streaming at Hot Docs
+The documentary — a follow to the 2017 book Seven Fallen Feathers — is now streaming on CBC Gem.

 Tanya Talaga has dropped all pretence of being a dispassionate, objective news reporter, unaffected by the stories she tells.